OneSignal/onesignal-java-api/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);
-    String appId = "appId_example"; // String | The app ID that you want to view players from String limit = "limit_example"; // String | How many devices to return.
+    String appId = "appId_example"; // String | The app ID that you want to view players from Integer limit = 56; // Integer | How many devices to return.
 Max is 300.
 Default is 300 Integer offset = 56; // Integer | Result offset.
 Default is 0.
 Results are sorted by id;
     try {
       PlayerSlice result = apiInstance.getPlayers(appId, limit, offset);